 - 1. Looked after children - 2.
 A child known by the local authority to have special educational needs and/or a disability (SEND) and whose needs can be best met at the preferred nursery - 3.
-A vulnerable child with either a Child Protection or a Child in Need Plan or Local Authority/Common Assessment Framework - 4.
+A vulnerable child with either a Child Protection or a Child in Need Plan, or in receipt of local authority support - 4.
 Children who have siblings who are already with us - 5.
 Children whose parents live within the area.

 A child requiring a full-time place may have preference over one requiring a part-time place.
 This is dependent upon work commitments, occupancy and room availability.
+We operate a waiting list and places are offered on an availability basis.